mikependon/RepoDB.NET/pages/operations/query.md

 ```

 {: .note }
 Inferrence works in all types but not from this operation.
-The other non-class type (i.e.: `long`, `int`, `System.DateTime`, etc) cannot be inferred as the `TEntity` generic type is filtered as `class`.
+The other non-class type (i.e.: `long`, `int`, [System.DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-7.0), etc) cannot be inferred as the `TEntity` generic type is filtered as `class`.
 Please see the [ExecuteQuery](/operation/executequery) operation for the support to the other types.

 ## Table Hints